She PreparedEscape Techniques

 2-3 sec

-Time needed to execute a trained escape technique
+Time needed to execute a trained escape from common holds

 100%